-The estimated budgetary impact to California of supplemental screening in all women with dense breasts and negative mammography can be found in Figure 2 below.
+The estimated budgetary impact to California of supplemental screening in all women with dense breasts and negative mammography can be found in Figure 4 on the following page.
 The annual cost of digital mammography screening, including costs of mammography, diagnostic workup, and biopsy, is estimated to total approximately \$1.3 billion.
 Supplemental screening of all women with an initial negative digital mammogram with HHUS would increase annual costs by approximately 30%, to \$1.7 billion.
 Use of higher-cost ABUS as the modality of choice would result in a 49% increase in costs (to \$1.9 billion) for the same assumed clinical benefit.
 A similar cost increase would be seen with DBT; while assumed test costs would be higher with DBT vs. ABUS, costs of biopsy would be much lower.
+Finally, use of MRI results in a more than twofold increase in overall costs (to \$3.1 billion) annually.